Martin van Creveld: Books

 Van Creveld is the author of thirty-three books on military history, strategy, and other topics, of which Command in War (1985), Supplying War: Logistics from Wallenstein to Patton (1977, 2nd edition 2004), The Transformation of War (1991), The Sword and the Olive (1998) and The Rise and Decline of the State (1999) are among the best known.
 Van Creveld has lectured or taught at numerous civilian and military institutes of higher learning all over the world.

 The Transformation of War

-Of particular significance is his 1991 book The Transformation of War (UK: On Future War), which was translated into French, German (New German edition in 2004), Russian, and Spanish.
-In this treatise of military theory, van Creveld develops what he calls the non-trinitarian theory of warfare, which he juxtaposes to the famous work by Clausewitz, On War.

-Clausewitz's trinitarian model of war (a term of van Creveld's) distinguishes between the affairs of the population, the army, and the government.
-Van Creveld criticizes this philosophy as too narrow and state-focused, thus inapplicable to the study of those conflicts involving one or more non-state actors.
-Instead, he proposes five key issues of war:
+Of particular significance was his 1991 book The Transformation of War: The Most Radical Reinterpretation of Armed Conflict Since Clausewitz (UK: On Future War), which was translated into French, German (including a new German edition in 2004), Russian, and Spanish.
+In this treatise on military theory, van Creveld develops what he calls his non-trinitarian theory of warfare, which he juxtaposes to the famous work by Clausewitz, Vom Kriege (On War).
+Van Creveld argued that Clausewitz's famous "trinity of people, army, and government" was an obsolete socio-political construct centered exclusively on the state, which was rapidly passing from the scene as the key player in war.
+Clausewitz's entire approach to warfare was thus inapplicable to the study of the new variety of conflicts that face the modern analyst, which typically involve one or more non-state actors.
+Claiming that he had therefore constructed a new "non-Clausewitzian" model for modern warfare, van Creveld proposed that there were five key issues in any war: